 - 1. All applicants must complete an informational interview parents or spouses are encouraged to be present. - 2.
-All applicants must successfully pass an Admissions Assessment exam administered by an official of NTI. - All applicants to the School must complete an Enrollment Agreement, all required documents and any enrollment deposits required.
-The Enrollment Agreement must be signed by a parent or legal guardian if the applicant is under 18 years of age. - 4.
+All applicants must submit a valid copy government issued ID (i.e. driver's license, passport, state ID). - 3.
+All applicants must successfully pass an Admissions Assessment exam administered by an official of NTI. - 4.
+All ESL applicants must successfully pass an ESL Assessment in addition to the standard Admissions Assessment. - All applicants to the School must complete an Enrollment Agreement, all required documents and any enrollment deposits required.
+The Enrollment Agreement must be signed by a parent or legal guardian if the applicant is under 18 years of age. - 6.
 All courses are conducted in English.
-Students must be able to speak, read, and write English fluently. - 5.
+Students must be able to speak, read, and write English fluently. - 7.
 An applicant to the School programs must: - Be a high school graduate, or - Possess a General Education Development (GED) certificate, or; - Possess a Home Study certificate or transcript from a Home Study program that is equivalent to high school level and recognized by the student's home state, and be beyond the age of compulsory attendance in that state, or; - Be a high school senior eligible to apply and submit proof of high school graduation - Non- Title IV programs for students beyond compulsory school attendance age who have not earned a high school diploma or equivalent may take and pass an assessment exam as outlined in the section below. - 6.
 Evidence of high school graduation or equivalent must be presented to the School.
 Acceptable evidence includes a copy of an original high school diploma, a copy of a high school transcript indicating the date of high school graduation, a GED certificate or official notification that a GED has been earned.
 NTI will accept a diploma or transcript from an online high school as evidence as long as the high school is nationally accredited.